Harry Styles is getting into business with CBS

 (CNN)Musician and sometimes-actor Harry Styles is about to add a new title to his name -- TV show executive producer.

-CBS has announced a series starring Damon Wayans, Jr. which counts Styles among its executive producing team, as well as "Late Late Show with James Corden" co-executive producer Ben Winson.
+CBS has announced a series starring Damon Wayans, Jr. which counts Styles among its executive producing team, as well as "Late Late Show with James Corden" co-executive producer Ben Winston.

 The multi-camera comedy is about a 30-something couple who reconnects with their more youthful and "cooler selves" when a young pop star moves in with them, according to a network description.

-The show, which does not currently have a title, is inspired by a time when Styles lived with Winson.
+The show, which does not currently have a title, is inspired by a time when Styles lived with Winston.

 The studio made a point to clarify, however, that the storylines and characters that will be seen in the series "are not based on real life experiences."